enayetmorshedhaque/learning-python/README.md

 - A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and \_ )
 - Variable names are case-sensitive (age, Age and AGE are three different variables)
 - A variable name cannot be any of the [Python keywords](https://www.w3schools.com/python/python_ref_keywords.asp).

+### Multi Words Variable Names

+Variable names with more than one word can be difficult to read.
+There are several techniques you can use to make them more readable:

+**1. Camel Case:** Each word, except the first, starts with a capital letter.
+Example: `myVariableName`.
+**2. Pascal Case:** Each word starts with a capital letter.
+Example: `MyVariableName`.
+**3. Snake Case:** Each word is separated by an underscore character.
+Example: `my_variable_name`.